KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 the **silent stillness of Absolute Potential**.

 This return is not collapse —
-it is merging without loss.
+it is integration without loss.
 A **consonance** that preserves the whole,
 even as the form dissolves.